Getting people across your company to share content is a critical part of a successful employee advocacy program.

 Surveys are an effective way to understand who you’re relying on to share content.

-You can get visibility on the social media platforms that your team members are most active in or prefer using.
-You could potentially see how many contacts each employee has and the types of people in their audiences.
-You could also learn how much each employee is willing or able to commit in terms of sharing.
+You can get visibility on the social media platforms your team members are using.
+You could see how many contacts each employee has and the types of people in their audiences.
+You could also learn how much each employee is willing or able to commit sharing.

-Surveys can also give employees a way to give you feedback on the types of content that they prefer sharing or resonates with their networks.
+Surveys can also give employees a way to tell you the content that resonates with their networks.

 2. Build a Social Media Policy

-Your social media policy is a central source of reference for how employees should conduct themselves on those platforms.
-However, a well-written policy can also encourage team-wide social media use by eliminating certain individual blockers.
+Your social media policy is a rulebook for how employees should conduct themselves online.
+But a well-written policy can also encourage team-wide social media use.

 3. Make KPIs Visible to the Team

 You’re likely using social media KPIs to track the effectiveness of your efforts.
-But you can also make those KPIs visible to the wider team so that they know why they’re sharing the content.
+But you can also make those KPIs visible to the wider team.

-For example, you may tie growth in engagement metrics (e.g., likes and comments) with growth in your company’s thought leadership.
+For example, you may tie growth in engagement metrics with growth in your company’s thought leadership.
 This way, your employees will know the point behind the content they’re sharing.
 They can also think about how to reach your goals when sharing too.

 This approach has a two-way benefit.
-It reinforces the importance of social sharing to the wider team, but it also gives you more visibility into what works and what doesn’t.
+It reinforces the importance of sharing, but it lets you see how your content is performing.

 4. Find Your Social Superheroes

-See who’s sharing your content the most and who has the most engaging networks on each of your target social media platforms.
+See who’s sharing your content the most and who has the most engaging networks.

-Not only are these individuals your leading social media drivers, but they’re also invaluable for understanding what content works for each platform.
-Get their feedback on the content you’re already producing and their input for what’s coming in the pipeline.
+Not only are these people your top drivers, but they’re also invaluable for seeing what content works.
+Get their feedback on current content and their input for what’s coming in the pipeline.

 5. Create Useful Content

-According to a study by the New York Times Customer Insight Group, 94% of respondents said they would share content they personally feel is useful to their audiences.
-So, aligning with your employees on the content they think is valuable is key to encouraging more sharing.
+According to a study by the New York Times Customer Insight Group, 94% of respondents said they would share content they feel is useful to their audiences.

 Once you have those insights, you can create a healthy mix of useful and intriguing content: